GeoLarryLai/pyTopoComplexity/README.md

 ## Citation

-To use this code, please cite the Zenodo repository that hosts the latest release of this code:
+This is still a pre-release.
+To use this code, please cite the following Zenodo publication and DOI:
 * Lai, L. S.-H. (2024). pyTopoComplexity.
 Zenodo. https://doi.org/10.5281/zenodo.11239338

 ## 2D-CWT Measurement of Topopraphic Complexity